wldfyre/iScoutTool/PRD_iScoutTool.md

 #### 3.2.3 Action Controls
 - **btnIScoutLoadTable**: Load target data from text data pasted into 'txtiScoutBoss'
 - **btnIScoutClearAll**: Clear all data in 'txtiScoutBoss' and 'tblBossList'
-- **btnIScoutGoHome**: Navigate to home coordinates
+- **btnIScoutGoHome**: Navigate to home coordinates and start 5-minute bubble countdown timer
-- **btnIScoutGoEnemy**:  Navigate to enemy server and start bubble countdown timer.
+    - Will navigate to home server coordinates as specified in configuration
-    - First time to enemy server requires selecting a different choice to move to a different server, and will drop the gamer in a randam location.
+    - Starts countdown timer for bubble protection duration
 - **lblTimer**: Display operation timing/countdown.
-Not user editable, and will run in a separate thread so not impacted by other functionality.
+Not user editable, runs in separate thread so not impacted by other functionality.

 #### 3.2.4 Data Input
 - **txtiScoutBoss**: Multi-line text input for paste operations from scout reports